AndrewWillacy/2Market-Retail-Sales-Analysis/README.md

 2Market is a global supermarket chain operating in eight countries with both physical and online storefronts.
 The purpose of this analytics project is to help the business understand:

-Who their customers are (demographics),
+Who their customers are (demographics)

 Which product categories generate the most revenue
 How demographics influence purchasing patterns
 Which advertising channels are most effective